choudharyus/week2-monday3/readme.md

 }

-instructor.displayFoods()
+user.displayFoods()
 ```

 ### Answer

 In the first case, `this` behaves like we would expect.
-It references `instructor` since it's inside a function attached to an `instructor`.
+It references `user` since it's inside a function attached to an `user`.

 In the second case, `this` is inside an anonymous function, so it refers to the global object.

 Note that this issue frequently appears anytime we use a callback / anonymous function, such as...

 * using `setTimeout()` or `setInterval()` to schedule callbacks
 * using `forEach()` or other iteration functions
 * for event listeners passed into `someElement.addEventListener()`